 You’ve seen the survival rates of baby birds and the stark difference between some common birds.
 The question now is: Do baby birds die in their nests?

-Baby birds do die in their nests; the average mortality rate of baby birds is 44.7%.
-More specifically, 29.2% of eggs die before hatching, and 24.9% of nestlings die before becoming a fledgling.
+Baby birds do die in their nests.
+The average mortality rate of baby birds in nests is 44.7%.
+In fact, 29.2% of bird eggs die before hatching, and 24.9% of nestlings die before becoming a fledgling.
 There are a number of reasons why birds die in their nests and this varies among different bird species.

 Here’s a video showing how birds react to baby birds dying in their nest.
 It’s a sad but rare recording: